Doctoring a game’s image

 Ice-Pick Lodge were looking to enhance their image and break out of the ‘weird niche indie game’ bubble they had occupied for some time.
-With their remake of Pathologic, they were hoping to achieve wider media attention – their recent news having only been covered by a few core sites.
+With Pathologic 2 (then known simply as Pathologic), they were hoping to achieve wider media attention – their recent news having only been covered by a few core sites.
 With an imminent release of an alpha build to Kickstarter backers, now was the perfect time to analyse the opportunities for Ice-Pick Lodge, build a new strategy to accommodate, and run a small test campaign that we could learn from and build upon in the future.

 What We Did

 We began by working to understand what was not appealing in the way it should about the game.
-I interviewed a range of games journalists in an off-the-record capacity, presenting them with Pathologic’s current elevator pitch and assets, and asked them why they would or wouldn’t be interested in covering the game.
+We interviewed a range of games journalists in an off-the-record capacity, presenting them with Pathologic 2’s current elevator pitch and assets, and asked them why they would or wouldn’t be interested in covering the game.
 This produced some genuinely interesting results, and we were able to spot patterns in what was likely to be putting people off.